ideasman42/the_joy_of_life_drawing/book.rst

 The Drama of light and dark regions, defining the posture, form and mood of our model, may be elevated with the use of lamps set up to cast light and shadow where we see fit.

-Where natural daylight falls across our model, shadows cast are essentially ¨soft¨ with indoor poses, until a little after midday.. (sunlight reaching the model through a windowed room)..
+Where natural daylight falls across our model, shadows cast are essentially "soft" with indoor poses, until a little after midday.. (sunlight reaching the model through a windowed room)..
 An afternoon sun from the west may give clear, well defined shadows within the for of our model, and where the sitting is for longer than 10 minutes, the shadow will certainly change and artificial light may be required.
 On a personal note: For the 20 minutes or longer